 No, the entry-level OTD program at Western New England will prepare you for generalist practice in the field of occupational therapy, but will not provide you with specific skills required of practicing occupational therapists who desire to become specialized in a practice area.
 Occupational therapists select specialty areas of practice to pursue following graduation, and seek the specialized knowledge and credentials appropriate to those areas that are offered through AOTA’s or other professional organization’s specialty certification process.

 A student’s decision to seek employment while matriculated in the OTD program at Western New England is a personal one.
-However, students are strongly encouraged to avoid outside work given the rigor of the OTD curriculum, and the expectation for study outside of the classroom.
-Students should expect that successfully completing the OTD degree will be mentally, physically, and emotionally challenging, and as such, not be conducive to the demands of outside employment.
+However, students are encouraged to minimize outside work given the rigor of the OTD curriculum, and the expectation for study outside of the classroom.
+Students should expect that successfully completing the OTD degree will be challenging, and as such, may not be conducive to the demands of outside employment.